andrewjdawson2016/Simple-DB/README.md

 Writing objects: 100% (1/1), 152 bytes | 0 bytes/s, done.
 Total 1 (delta 0), reused 0 (delta 0)
 To git@gitlab.com:cse444-16sp/hsimple-db-pirateninja.git
- * [new tag]         lab2 -> lab2
+ * [new tag]         lab3 -> lab3
 ```

 ### 3.3\.
 Submitting a bug

 SimpleDB is a relatively complex piece of code.
 It is very possible you are going to find bugs, inconsistencies, and bad, outdated, or incorrect documentation, etc.

 We ask you, therefore, to do this lab with an adventurous mindset.
 Don't get mad if something is not clear, or even wrong; rather, try to figure it out yourself or send us a friendly email.
-Please submit (friendly!) bug reports to the course staff.
+Please create (friendly!) issues reports on the repository website.
 When you do, please try to include:

 *   A description of the bug.
 *   A `.java` file we can drop in the `test/simpledb` directory, compile, and run.